-Our interest in Funding I (other than the management fee) is subordinate in priority of payment to every other obligation of Funding I and is subject to certain payment restrictions set forth in the Credit Facility.
-We may receive cash distributions on our equity interests in Funding I only after it has made all required payments of (1) cash interest and, if applicable, principal to the Lenders, (2) administrative expenses and (3) claims of other unsecured creditors of Funding I. The Investment Adviser has irrevocably directed that any management fee owed with respect to such services is to be paid to the Company so long as the Investment Adviser remains the collateral manager.
+(1) cash interest and, if applicable, principal to the Lenders, (2) administrative expenses and (3) claims of other unsecured creditors of Funding I. The Investment Adviser has irrevocably directed that any management fee owed with respect to such services is to be paid to the Company so long as the Investment Adviser remains the collateral manager.

-10. COMMITMENTS AND CONTINGENCIES
+11. COMMITMENTS AND CONTINGENCIES

 From time to time, we, the Investment Adviser or the Administrator may be a party to legal proceedings, including proceedings relating to the enforcement of our rights under contracts with our portfolio companies.
 While the outcome of these legal proceedings cannot be predicted with certainty, we do not expect that these proceedings will have a material effect upon our financial condition or results of operations.
 Unfunded debt investments, if any, are disclosed in the Consolidated Schedules of Investments.
-As of December 31, 2016 and September 30, 2016, we had \$34.2 million and \$20.0 million, respectively, in commitments to fund investments.
+As of June 30, 2017 and September 30, 2016, we had \$47.6 million and \$20.0 million, respectively, in commitments to fund investments.
+Additionally, as described in Note 4, the Company had commitments of up to \$51.5 million to PSSL as of June 30, 2017, that may be contributed primarily for the purpose of funding new investments approved by the PSSL board of directors or investment committee.